PoliticalGraveyard.com

 Politicians buried here:

 Theron Wilson Atwood (1854-1917) — also known as Theron W. Atwood — of Caro, Tuscola County, Mich.
 Born in White Oak, Ingham County, Mich., January 3, 1854.
-Son of H. P. Atwood.
 Republican.
-Lawyer; farmer; Tuscola County Prosecuting Attorney, 1886-94; member of Michigan state senate 21st District, 1899-1902; delegate to Michigan state constitutional convention 21st District, 1907-08; delegate to Republican National Convention from Michigan, 1912; instrumental in building an electric railroad connecting Jackson, Lansing, and Owosso.
+Lawyer; farmer; Tuscola County Prosecuting Attorney, 1886-94; delegate to Republican National Convention from Michigan, 1896, 1912; member of Michigan state senate 21st District, 1899-1902; delegate to Michigan state constitutional convention 21st District, 1907-08; instrumental in building an electric railroad connecting Jackson, Lansing, and Owosso.
 Died, from pneumonia and complications of appendicitis, in Caro, Tuscola County, Mich., September 27, 1917 (age 63 years, 267 days).
-Interment at Indianfields Township Cemetery.
+Entombed at Indianfields Township Cemetery.

 Cross-reference: Seth Q. Pulver